Congressman Calls For Probe Into Trump's Unsecured Android Phone

 Let's not make this political (Score:3)

-Go visit Mar-a-Lago and complain (Score:3, Informative)
+Go visit Mar-a-Lago and complain (Score:4, Informative)

 Well if you're unhappy with it, why not pay the $200k fee and go tell the President yourself!?